Advising at Stevens

 Academic advisors are available throughout the year to answer questions and offer help and guidance.
 Students should meet their with their academic advisor:

-During new student orientation, to review and discuss their fall semester schedules.
+Prior to new student orientation, to review and discuss fall semester schedules and initial registration.

 Each semester before registration to confirm course selections (core and elective) and to resolve any course sequence concerns.